Ronnie Vannucci Jr.

 Ronald Vannucci Jr. (born February 15, 1976) is an American musician, best known for being the drummer for the rock band the Killers.
-Vannucci is also involved in a side project called Big Talk, and became the drummer of the Rentals in 2018.
+He is also involved in a side project called Big Talk and became the drummer of the Rentals in 2018.

 Early life

-Ronald Vannucci Jr. was born in Las Vegas to an American couple with Italian, French, and German ancestry.
-Vannucci began drumming at the age of six.
+Vannucci was born in Las Vegas to an American couple with Italian, French, and German ancestry.
+He began drumming at the age of six.
 He was a part of his junior high school's jazz ensemble and later attended both Clark and Western High Schools.
 Vannucci played in various local bands.
 His first band was Purple Dirt.

 Vannucci drummed for several local bands, including ska-punk group Attaboy Skip, who enjoyed regional success in the mid-1990s and featured Branden Campbell (of Neon Trees); Free Food, a cover band who played at prisons and homeless shelters in the Las Vegas area; and Expert On October, a band that also included Ted Sablay and Taylor Milne (of Big Talk).